 Strong and effective corporate governance is a crucial characteristic of all successful organisations in the modern global economy and as such is something that every organisation must give high priority to – it is not a choice, it is an absolute necessity.
-Corporate governance ensures that shareholders and stakeholders alike can be sure that the business of the Company is being conducted transparently, legally and with moral rigor.
-Indeed, those Company’s which seek the highest levels of corporate governance often set standards which go beyond those which are required in law or by industry ‘codes’.
+Corporate governance ensures that shareholders and stakeholders alike can be sure that the business of the Company is being conducted transparently, legally and with moral rigour.
+Indeed, those Company’s which seek the highest levels of corporate governance often set standards which go beyond those which are required by law or by industry ‘codes’.

 Corporate governance is not something which a Company simply ‘has’.
-No, every company must create a structure that has robust checks and balances and which ensures that the best interests of the Company can never be usurped by a rogue employee or a self-interested group of managers of Director’s.
+No, every company must create a structure that has robust checks and balances and which ensures that the best interests of the Company can never be usurped by a rogue employee or a self-interested group of managers of Directors.
 This means that effective governance has to be sponsored from the highest level and apply to every aspect of business operations.

 From the Chairman and CEO right down through the organisation every employee and stakeholder should be aware of their Company’s policy or code on Corporate Governance and what to do if they think that the policy is not being adhered to and they need to take the important decision to become a whistle-blower for the greater good.